pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 Hope this makes sense, the source for a complete example is on [GitHub](https://github.com/pshomov/mvvmeasy)

 **BTW**: Sorry for not providing a way to do comments, now actively working on it, I promise.
-Meanwhile please file an issue on the code and let's have the conversion over there ;)
+Meanwhile please [create an issue on the example](https://github.com/pshomov/mvvmeasy/issues) and let's have the conversation over there ;)